 Word templates are available for many of our journals.
 Please check the Instructions for Authors page of the journal before you use them.

-If you are submitting to a journal that uses double-blind peer review, please note that you will need to save a full version of your manuscript (including title page and acknowledgements) as you would like it to appear when published and designate it as “not for review”.
+If you are submitting to a journal that uses double-blind peer review, please save a full version of your manuscript (including title page and acknowledgements) as you would like it to appear when published and designate it as “not for review”.
+Read our additional guidance on preparing your manuscript for double-blind peer review.

 Read on for examples of the files, an overview of their requirements, and then a simple step-by-step guide to making your manuscript submission in ScholarOne.

-Main document file with all author details (label as “file not for review” if you are submitting to a journal which uses double-blind peer review).
+Label as “file not for review” if you are submitting to a journal which uses double-blind peer review.
 Please include:

 - Article title